 The hysteria surrounding Coronavirus has been populated across our TV’s and news feeds for the past few months, and understandably so.
-There is currently no vaccine for the virus, and the number of people being infected and dying is increasing every day.
+As this is written in February 2020, there is currently no vaccine for the virus, and the number of people being infected and dying is increasing every day.
 The mere fact that there are a lot of unknowns leads to speculation, which can lead to panic.
-I could go into comparing numbers with the flu, but this is not a scientific journal (though I did get an A in my college Chemistry class).
-This blog aims to reason why this event (and the many other similar events that will occur in the future) should not be a catalyst for emotional decisions as they relate to your investments.
+This is not a scientific journal (though I did get an A in my college Chemistry class), but this blog aims to reason why this event (and the many other similar events that will occur in the future) should not be a catalyst for emotional decisions as they relate to your investments.

 “ Dow Plunges 1191 points…”, “Global Stocks have Worst Day in 2 Years…”, “Coronavirus Sparks Deep S&P 500 Drop…”.
 These are the headlines accompanying the markets over the past 2 weeks.
 Sounds frightening.
 And to be fair, a prolonged outbreak can certainly lead to disruptions in manufacturing, decrease in global and domestic travel, and significant reduction in production and demand for goods and services.
 But haven’t we seen these types of events before?
 (Think China market crash, Brexit, European Debt Crisis,etc.) For the long-term investor, should we abandon our financial plans and investment philosophy now?
 The answer, simply, is no.

 The chart below shows the S&P 500 and how it performed during the period from December 31, 1969 through September 30, 2019, given selected historical events.

 As you can see, the market has persevered through adverse events, and while this is not guaranteed moving forward, it can certainly provide a framework and basis for staying invested in an appropriate allocation given your risk tolerance and objectives.